Trademark Application Process: Forms, Fees and Payment Guide

 (ii) In relation to other provisions of this act among used or proposed to be used in relation to goods or services for the purpose of indicating or so as to indicate a connection in the course of trade between the goods or services as the case may be and some person having the right either as a proprietor or by way of the permitted user to use the Weather with or without any indication of the identity of that person and includes a certification trademark or collective mark.

-To apply for trademark registration, there are two types of processes – Manual or physical filing of the application and other is digital or online.
+To apply for trademark registration, there are two types of processes – Manual or physical filing of the application, and the other is digital or online.
 In a physical filing process, the application is to be filled out manually and physically submitted to the Front Office Counter of the Registrar of Trademarks along with payment and the acknowledgement receipt, which shall be received after fifteen to twenty days.
 While e-filing the application, the acknowledgement is received instantly.

 The Head Office lies in Mumbai, while offices are also located in Delhi, Kolkata, Chennai and Ahmedabad.

-1. Trademark Search – Firstly choose a name for your trademark which is unique and different and is in line with the product, business or process.
+1. Trademark Search – Firstly, choose a name for your trademark that is unique and different and is in line with the product, business or process.
 It should have a relation with the product or business of the company.
 After selection, it is important to search the proposed name in the Trademark Registry to ensure that the proposed name does not conflict with any existing registered trademark or any trademark, even where the registration application is pending.

 2. Find the classification of the proposed application – There are different and several classifications of trademarks and applications are also made and filed according to the said classification.
 Different forms are filed for different classifications.
 So, the next step is to check in which class of trademark the application needs to be made to the Registrar for registration.

-4. Fill the Application – The application is filled out online in Form TM-A on the official website of the Controller General of Patents, Designs and Trade Marks (CGPDTM) which is www.ipindia.gov.in in the trade mark section of the website.
+4. Fill the Application – The application is filled out online in Form TM-A on the official website of the Controller General of Patents, Designs and Trade Marks (CGPDTM), which is www.ipindia.gov.in in the trademark section of the website.

 6. Trademark Examination – After the application has been lodged, the Registrar conducts a search regarding the mark to ensure it is free to comply with legal requirements and also free from potential conflicts with existing marks.
 If the Registrar comes across any discrepancy, it will serve notice of refusal if grounds exist for refusal.
 The applicant is given only one month in which to respond to the objections.

 7. Trademark Journal Publication – If the application passes the examination or has no objections, the trademark shall be advertised and published in the Trademark Journal.
-This stage allows the members of the public to lodge any objections within four months from the issue of advertisement or publication.
+This stage allows the members of the public to lodge any objections within four months from the issue of the advertisement or publication.

-9. Trademark Registration – The Registrar shall issue a Trademark Registration Certificate in the event that the oppositions or objections do not exist or they are settled in a favorable light.
+9. Trademark Registration – The Registrar shall issue a Trademark Registration Certificate in the event that the oppositions or objections do not exist or are settled in a favourable light.
 Subsequently, the said trademark shall be inserted into the Trademark Register, and full rights to use this trademark shall be granted to its owner.

-10. Validity and Renewal – A registered trademark is valid for ten years from the date of its registration and can be subsequently renewed by making an application of TM renewal in the prescribed form to the Registrar.
+10. Validity and Renewal – A registered trademark is valid for ten years from the date of its registration and can be subsequently renewed by making an application for TM renewal in the prescribed form to the Registrar.

 Different Forms of Trademark Applications

 There are plenty of forms for trademark applications that serve different purposes.
-It is difficult to enlist all of them below; however, the most common and generally used forms have been mentioned below –
+It is difficult to list all of them below; however, the most common and generally used forms have been mentioned below –

 1. Form TM-A – for a fresh or new application for the trademark.